antiguru/column-rs/README.md

-# Columnar #
+# Column #

-`columnar` is a Rust library to represent vectors of a certain type in a columnar format.
+`column` is a Rust library to represent vectors of a certain type in a columnar format.
 The columnar representation is beneficial when iterating a large number of elements but only looking at a subset of a type's fields.